eriksquires/DuckDB-With-R/README.md

 perfectly reasonable approach to nurture your data science process With R and DuckDB first, maybe adding dbt later as your scripts and data flows mature before pushing the ecosystem into a shared database.

+## OpenDBT

+As I was interacting online I realized there’s [a fork of dbt called OpenDBT](https://github.com/memiiso/opendbt).
+This is driven partly by the fear of a merger but also by a desire to enhance the core functionality.
+Among the features being actively worked on is built-in extraction and load.

 # Postgres or DuckDB?